nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 #### Environment Variables

 Enviornment variables are located in `./client/.env` but can be declared into the dockerfile itself under ENV or in the docker compose file under enviornemt property.
-**In order to o use docker stack deploy** its needed to use one of the other options and not env_file.
+**In order to use docker stack deploy** its needed to use one of the other options and not env_file.

 **note that nginx server has a minimalistic configuration**

 ## Data-base

-Postgres data-base is created with an official postgres image which can be found in docker hub https://hub.docker.com/_/postgres the data-base will be initialized with ./database/initdb.sql script. feel free to change it to your own needs.
+Postgres data-base is created with an official postgres image which can be found in docker hub https://hub.docker.com/_/postgres the data-base will be initialized with `./database/initdb.sql` script. feel free to change it to your own needs.

 Enviornment variables will be located in `./database/.env` and will contain our database credentials :